imaamir10/Github_App/README.md

 # Github User Searching App

-- Archtecture pattern :- Mvvm with clean architecture
+- Its a Demo app with Mvvm with clean architecture

 ## Features